Transart Institute Scholarships and Deadlines

 The Transart Earth Awareness prize awards a quarter of tuition costs on the MFA Creative Practice to two artists with MFA projects that raise environmental awareness and are exemplary in dealing with the many challenges we face in advancing stewardship for the earth.

 The Transart Social Change award gives a quarter of tuition costs to two artists whose MFA projects champion social change through direct involvement with communities or through raising awareness for a specific issue.

 Peace and Mediation prize

 The Transart Peace and Mediation prize awards the same amounts to two artists with MFA projects that deal with the role of art in peace and mediation.

 Furthermore, two Transart Merit awards will be given to applicants whose practice and proposed projects are of the highest level of artistic achievement.
 These awards are not limited to any media, theme or specific field.
 The amounts awarded are the same as on the other prizes.

 MFA studies: Accepted applicants who apply before February 1st are eligible for 20% tuition reduction for two years.
 Please note there are no full scholarships.
+Scholarships cannot be deferred.

 Final deadline for MFA, Certificate and PhD programs with no scholarships is May 1st.

 Terms: 2 to 4 years after a deposit of $5750.